ririyad/cp/README.md

 ## Solutions of Online Judge Problem

-This repository contains solved problem of some online programming contest site and some of my practice code.
+This repository contains solved problems of some online programming contest sites and some of my practice codes.